Not all links are created equal.

 Contextual link building is the quickest way to boost your site’s search performance.
 Over the past 10 years, I’ve been creating link-worthy content that people frequently cite and share, even when I didn’t ask for it.

-These social media shares and off-page search activities led to my blogs attracting over 1,000,000 organic search users per month.
+These social media shares and off-page search activities led to this blog to attract millions of users per month as of June 2019.

 If you want to build the kind of contextual link building that’ll boost your search rankings and traffic, here are 4 simple ways to do it: